X901/RateMyApp/README.md

 This is a good example on how to use `SKStoreReviewController.requestReview()`

-It will count how many User did open the app and after period of time it will display Rate Message
+It will counting how many time User did open the app and after period of time it will display Rate Message

 ## How to use it ?